-On December 17, 2016 rock icons Stevie Nicks and The Pretenders christened the stage of Las Vegas’ newest entertainment venue, Park Theater at Monte Carlo Resort and Casino.
-Part of Nicks’ 24 Karat Gold Tour, the sold-out concert marked the first of several big-name events to be held at the 5,200-seat theater, which will play host to touring acts, sporting events and even conventions and award shows throughout the year as well as multiple-run engagements from some of music’s most acclaimed artists.
+In 2016, rock icons Stevie Nicks and The Pretenders christened the stage of Park Theater at Monte Carlo Resort and Casino.
+Part of Nicks’ 24 Karat Gold Tour, the sold-out concert marked the first of several big-name events to be held at the 5,200-seat theater, which plays host to touring acts, sporting events and even conventions and award shows throughout the year as well as multiple-run engagements from some of music’s most acclaimed artists.

 Costing approximately $90 million, the state-of-the-art theater is one of Las Vegas’ most striking venues, with natural lighting and views overlooking The Park, the Strip and the nearby T-Mobile Arena from its concourse areas.
 The farthest seat is only 145 feet from the stage, and there are a limited number of high-end tables that offer bottle service for VIP guests.
 The versatile venue can also accommodate seating on its first level as well as standing general admission.

 For more on the venue, visit parktheaterlv.com.